dunesage/dunesage.github.io/README.md

 ![Results](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/ann_results.png)
 #### Figure 6: Ship Detection Results with Artificial Neural Network

 In contrast with the random forest results, this artificial neural network doesn't have a problem with breakwaters, which represent relatively "skinny" lines running across a given image.
-However, it has significant issues with coastal images, which make up most of the false positives here.
-In Alamitos Bay in 'lb_4' (located in the upper right), one can visually see that there are many FPs along the water channel.
+However, it has significant issues with coastal images.
+In Alamitos Bay in 'lb_4' (located in the upper right), one can visually see that there are many false positives along the water channel.

-## Discussion

 ## Conclusion

 We can see that each model has its own emergent strengths and weaknesses due to the fundamental differences in architecture between a random forest and a neural network.
+However, we can see that the random forest model clearly wins out, both when applied to the test data and over entire scenes.

 ## References